holliscrowder/pathfinder/README.md

 2. Install frontend dependencies using _npm install --prefix client_
 3. Run the frontend development server using _npm start --prefix client_
 4. Access the website through your browser at _http://localhost:3000_
-4. Install backend dependencies using _pipenv install --prefix client_
-5. Run the backend virtual environment using _pipenv shell_
+4. Run the backend virtual environment using _pipenv shell_
+5. Install backend dependencies using _pipenv install --prefix server_
 6. Run the backend development server using _python server/app.py_
-7. Access the backend API via proxy through your browser at _http://localhost:5555/_
+7. Access the backend API via proxy through your browser at _http://localhost:5555/api_
+8. Install PostgreSQL locally (if you don't have it already) to use development database _https://www.w3schools.com/postgresql/postgresql_install.php_
+9. Create a .env file in _server_ with a DATABASE_URI=postgresql://postgres:postgres@localhost:5433/postgres environment variable
+10. While in _server_, run the following: mkdir data pg_ctl -D data start
-8. Seed mock user data using _python server/seed.py_
+11. Seed mock user data using _python server/seed.py_

+-- Integrate Claude --
+1. Procure Claude (Antrhopic) API key and add ANTHROPIC_API_KEY=your_key_here to your .env file

-## Resources - Pensyv Website API
+## Resources - PathFinder Website API
-The Pensyv frontend is connected to the backend via API, resources for which are defined in _server/app.py_.
+The PathFinder frontend is connected to the backend via API, resources for which are defined in _server/app.py_.
 Resources (routes) and supported methods include:

 _signup_:
   * post()